Bath Dynamical Decoupling with a Quantum Channel: Zeno Hamiltonian Suppression

 while, on the other hand, a simple bath Hamiltonian $H=\mathbb{1}_1\otimes H_2$ yields the adjoint representation $\mathcal{H}=[H,{}\bullet{}]$ as

-Therefore, in the case of a simple bath Hamiltonian~\eqref{eq:bath_H}, the dynamical decoupling scheme only has to remove the commutator $[H_2,\rho_2]=H_2\rho_2-\rho_2H_2$.
-On the contrary, in the interaction Hamiltonian case~\eqref{eq:interaction_H}, the dynamical decoupling scheme additionally has to remove the individual term $H_2\rho_2$.
-This is always ensured in standard unitary dynamical decoupling, where the decoupling scheme is a twirl over the quantum unitary $1$-design $\mathscr{V}$.
+Therefore, in the case of a simple bath Hamiltonian~\eqref{eq:bath_H}, the DD scheme only has to remove the commutator $[H_2,\rho_2]=H_2\rho_2-\rho_2H_2$.
+On the contrary, in the interaction Hamiltonian case~\eqref{eq:interaction_H}, the DD scheme additionally has to remove the individual term $H_2\rho_2$.
+This is always ensured in standard unitary group-based DD, where the decoupling scheme is a twirl over the quantum unitary $1$-design $\mathscr{V}$.
 Hence, it acts as a projection onto the average of the unitary group, which is a mixing quantum channel.
-This sets apart dynamical decoupling from the quantum Zeno dynamics: while for unitary dynamical decoupling these two concepts are unified~\cite{Facchi2004, Hahn2022}, in the case of CPTP kicks the quantum Zeno effect (Zeno Hamiltonian suppression) is achieved by a more general class of channels than (bath) dynamical decoupling.
+This sets apart DD from the quantum Zeno dynamics: while for unitary DD these two concepts are unified~\cite{Facchi2004, Hahn2022}, in the case of CPTP kicks the quantum Zeno effect (Zeno Hamiltonian suppression) is achieved by a more general class of channels than (bath) DD\@.